thelunararmy/youtubewatcher/README.md

 ## `youtubewatcher`

-A python script detected movement in an otherwise motionless/still video (like on youtube)
+A python script that detects movement/frame difference in an otherwise still video (like on youtube)

 ## Why?
 So I can idle and look for pokemon in the Galar Live Footage video event here: https://www.youtube.com/watch?v=Ya3CyVN5S_w